mady-mohamed/Pacman/README.md

 # Pacman Game Settings Module

 This module contains the maze design and other game settings for the Pacman game.
 It provides functions to retrieve maze designs for different levels and counts the number of pellets in the maze.
+C++ has been implemented to represent A* algorithm.

 Key Features:
 - Defines the maze layout for different levels
 - Counts the number of pellets in the maze
 - Provides functions to retrieve maze designs for different levels
+- A* algorithm for ghost movement

 # Proposed Changes